-The plants absorb these nitrates and other nutrients to help them grow, and in return, the plants clean the water.
-Other solid wastes are also filtered out of the water either by the grow beds or some other mechanical processes.
+Plants absorb these nitrates, and other nutrients to help them grow.
+In return, the plants clean and filter the water in the system.
 The fresh, clean, and oxygenated water is then recirculated to the fish tank, where the cycle will begin again.
-(1)

 Benefits of Aquaponics

-- Aquaponics allows you to grow your food all year round.
-By regulating the temperatures to your growing needs, and by using greenhouses.
+- Aquaponics lets you to grow your food all year round by regulating your growing needs and using greenhouses.